-INSECURITY: Nigeria in tough, perilous times — Okowa, Omo-Agege
+Insecurity: Nigeria in tough, perilous times — Okowa, Omo-Agege

 Saying that the state government entered into the scheme in 2007, he disclosed that no money was paid for past services up to 2015 amounting to over N100 billion.

 “I have paid a few billion but it’s a far cry from the over N100 billion we are owing.
-It is something we are committed to and we will continue to do the best that we can and by the time we are able to pay the accruals it will no longer be a burden to subsequent governments,” he said.
+It is something we are committed to and I will continue to do the best that we can and by the time we can pay the accruals it will no longer be a burden to subsequent governments,” he said.

+READ ALSO: 2023: APC’ll take Delta, some other States in South-South — Omo-Agege

-He said: “His (Idris Deby) demise means his ability to hold the Lybian boarders is now in jeopardy.
-There is a likelihood of influx of not only insurgents but also illegal arms into Nigeria, so we need your prayers, we need your support, not just for Mr President but also for the new leadership of the security agencies.
+He said “His (Idris Deby) demise means his ability to hold the Lybian borders is now in jeopardy.
+There is a likelihood of influx of not only insurgents but also illegal arms into Nigeria.
+So we need your prayers, we need your support, not just for Mr President but also for the new leadership of the security agencies.

-In his homily, Anglican Bishop of the Niger West Diocese, Rt.
-Rev’d Johnson Ekwe, urged Christians to emulate the virtues of humility and meekness of Jesus Christ and live a pleasant life, like a sweet-smelling fragrance rising up to God.
+In his homily, Anglican Bishop of the Niger West Diocese, Rev Johnson Ekwe, urged Christians to emulate the virtues of humility and meekness of Jesus Christ and live a pleasant life, like a sweet-smelling fragrance rising to God.

 Speaking on the theme: “We are Christ fragrance unto God: A critical examination of the Christian life,” he advised politicians and those in authority to “live a selfless life to serve the interest of the people they are leading.”